Thousands of years. Hundreds of traditions.

 Christianity · James 4:6

-Before adding more — pause.
+Before adding more, pause.
 A breath.
 A heartbeat.
 A morning.
 Count what you have.
 Honestly.
-The number is always higher than you think.
+Start with what you usually miss.

 "If the only prayer you ever say in your entire life is thank you, it will be enough."